10 Different badges earned by the Indian Para Commando

 - Worn below the right pocket.

-Guys hope you like the blog and I wish as many of you to earn these special badges in the future.
+Hope you liked the blog and we wish as many of you to earn these special badges in the future.
 All the best.
 Stay tuned to DDE.